We produce and supply the pollen forecasts for the UK in conjunction with the Met Office.

 This forecast was last updated on 26 August 2016.

 Tree Pollen - Low

 The tree pollen risk is now low again.

 Grass Pollen - Low

 The risk from grass pollen is now down to low with just the odd sneeze or sniffle likely at times.

 Fungal Spore - High

-Warm humid nights will allow a high risk from Didymella, Tilletiopsis and Sporobolomyces.
-Cladosporium and Alternaria will be at moderate levels during warm weather.
-Ganoderma (basidiospores) will be prevalent too.
-Fungal spores affect around 10% of atopic individuals triggering a range of respiratory problems including asthma.
+Warm humid nights will allow a high risk from Didymella Tilletiopsis and Sporobolomyces.
+Good weather will allow Cladosporium and Alternaria to increase to high levels.
+Ganoderma (basidiospores) will be prevalent too, triggering a range of respiratory problems including asthma.